1

 Overview

-In 2024, the division also proposed changes to Colorado’s greenhouse gas reporting requirements that would apply to municipal solid waste landfills.
-If the commission adopts the reporting rule in October 2024, it would support the new methane reduction requirements the division plans to propose in 2025.
+In October 2024, the Colorado Air Quality Control Commission adopted changes to the state’s greenhouse gas reporting requirements that apply to municipal solid waste landfills.
+These updates to Regulation 22, Part A support the new landfill methane reduction requirements the division plans to propose in 2025.

 • Evaluating methodologies and best practices for reducing landfill methane emissions beyond federal requirements.